BillJr99/Ursinus-CS173/_pages/Assignments/2DArrays/asmt-asciiart.md

 ## Code to Write
 You should fill in `ASCIIArt.java` to print out rows of text to create ASCII art following the above procedure.
 You will have to come up with your own methods and way of organizing the code, but you should do the following steps at some point:

+* Begin by computing each pixel individually (that is, a width and height of 1).
+Find the index of the greyscale value nearest to your pixel, and retrieve the corresponding index from the greyscale characters array.
+This is the character that most closely resembles your pixel.
+* Print that pixel to the screen as you move across the row of pixels.
+Print line breaks at the end of each row of blocks.
-* Specify a width and height of a block.
+* Now, modify this program to specify a width and height of a block.
 For example, if your width is 4 and your height is 8, you will iterate over the first 8 rows, and the first 4 columns, computing the average greyscale value in the image.
 You would then consider the first 8 rows and the next set of 4 columns, and so on.
 When you reach the end of the row, repeat this process for the next set of 8 rows.
 Your function and loop should not hard code the width and height: they should be variables and function parameters!
-* For each non-overlapping block, average the grayscale values in that block, find the character with the closest grayscale value according to `GRAYSCALE_VALUES`, and print that character out.
-Print line breaks at the end of each row of blocks.
+* For each non-overlapping block, average the greyscale values in that block, find the character with the closest grayscale value according to `GRAYSCALE_VALUES`, and print that character out, like you did before.

 ## Hints
 * In the Horstmann book, example 6.3.2 is a helpful reference for finding averages, and example 6.3.3 is a helpful example for finding the closest value to another value when you're converting from brightness to a character.
 This is similar to finding the minimum value in a list - except that you are now finding the minimum difference from your greyscale value (how can you compute this?).